bcgov/digital-policy/CPPM-Chapter12.md

       a.
 IM IT legislation and regulations,

       b.
-Ministerial directions/directives issued under FOIPPA,
+Ministerial directions, directives and orders issued under FOIPPA,

       c.
 CRO directives issued under the IMA, and

       d.
-Corporate IM IT policies and standards.
+Corporate strategic direction, IM IT policies and standards.

+2. Se ministry-level strategic direction for IM IT.

+3. Ensure that ministry-specific IM IT policies, standards, procedures, guidelines, processes and training are in place as needed and appropriately documented.

-2. Oversee ministry information and IT, and all related support activities.
+4. Oversee ministry information, data and IT management.

+5. Ensure MCIOs are appointed.

+6. Ensure that their ministry is adequately resourced to meet its IM IT obligations.

-3. Advise the Public Service Agency on the ministry’s IM IT human resource requirements.
+7. Work with ministry workforce plans and the PSA on ministry IM IT human resource requirements.

-4. Ensure proper delegation of authority for ministry IM IT and that employees are aware of their delegated authority (see [12.3.6](#1236-delegation-of-im-it-responsibilities) below).
+8. Ensure proper delegation of authority for ministry IM IT and that employees are aware of their delegated authority (see [12.3.7](#1237-delegation-of-im-it-responsibilities) below).

+9. Ensure that ministry supervisors and employees are aware of their IM IT obligations.

 # 12.3 Policy